 Ensure the property you are interested in has not been removed from the auction.
 If it is available, attend the auction to bid on the property.

-At the auction, an auctioneer will explain the bidding process and the terms and conditions of the sale to all attendees and the City’s lawyer will be available to discuss the legalities of the process if you are a successful bidder.
+At the auction, an auctioneer explains the bidding process and the terms and conditions of the sale to all attendees and the City’s lawyer is available to discuss the legalities of the process if you are a successful bidder.